JaminMartin/pyet-mc/README.md

 ### Adding your own energy transfer model
 WIP
 ## Fitting experimental data to energy transfer models
+Fitting of exerpimental lifetime transients to determine energy transfer parameters is the primary purpose of this library and so will utilise all the previous components covered.
+We will utilise some of our previously generated single step cross relaxation

+Recalling previously our two quadrapole-quadrapole datasets for 2.5% and 5% doping respectively, If you dont have these generatd interaction components please refer to [modelling energy transfer processes](#modelling-energy-transfer-processes) we can can use them to generate some arifical data given some additional parameters.

 # Referencing this project